Publications

 Project team

-Led by Dr Nisha Sajnani (Jameel Arts & Health Lab, NYU Steinhardt) and Dr Nils Fietje (Jameel Arts & Health Lab, WHO Europe), the project team consists of researchers and artists from Chile, China, Denmark, France, India, Ireland, Israel, Italy, Nigeria, Scotland, Singapore, Switzerland, Saudi Arabia, the United Kingdom, and the United States.
+Led by Dr Nisha Sajnani (JA&HL, NYU Steinhardt) and Dr Nils Fietje (JA&HL, WHO Europe), the project team consists of researchers and artists from Australia, Belgium, Chile, China, France, Germany, India, Ireland, Israel, Italy, Japan, Malawi, Netherlands, Nigeria, Norway, Scotland, Singapore, Switzerland, Saudi Arabia, the US, and the UK.

 The Lancet Global Series on the Health Benefits of the Arts was launched on 20 September 2023 at a special WHO75 Wellbeing Concert at Carnegie Hall, as part of the Jameel Arts & Health Lab’s United Nations General Assembly Healing Arts Week.
 Support for this project is provided by Community Jameel.